 The Cisco VPN (virtual private network) client allows a computer to make secure network connections via specific equipment called VPN concentrators located on the campus network.
 Using the VPN, all network traffic between your computer and the VPN concentrator is encrypted.
 In addition, the VPN allows you to connect to other systems as if your computer were on campus, whether or not it actually is physically located on the campus network.

 A new version of the Cisco VPN client is now available(when prompted, use your CalNetID and passphrase for access).
 For best results, remove any prior Cisco AnyConnect client version before installing a new release version.)

 If the knowledge base article listed above does not answer your questions, please contact:

 |Available Platforms:||Windows, Macintosh, UNIX, Linux|

 Clicking on the links below will take you to a page that will offer a choice between two releases of Anyconnect VPN client.
-The currently supported version is 3.1.05182.
-Version 3.1.06073 is also available as an Early Adopter download.
-Note: The file names for 3.1.06073 are similar to those listed below, but with the different release number contained in the name.
-Version 3.1.0673 for Mac requires OS X 8 or higher.
+The currently supported version is 3.1.07021.
+Version 3.1.05182 is also available for OS X users with versions older than 10.8.

 |Anyconnect for Windows||Windows||VPN Client for Windows (32&64 bit) Vista, Win 7, Win 8/8.1